Emaar to build five-star Dubai hotel in first post-crisis venture

-DUBAI (Reuters) - Emaar Properties EMAR.DU, developer of the world’s tallest tower in Dubai, plans to build a new hotel in the city’s high-end Downtown area, its first major hotel project since the emirate’s property crisis erupted in 2009.
+DUBAI (Reuters) - Emaar Properties, developer of the world’s tallest tower in Dubai, plans to build a new hotel in the city’s high-end Downtown area, its first major hotel project since the emirate’s property crisis erupted in 2009.

 “The hotel we’re launching today represents an opportunity to capture the interest we’re seeing from Dubai, (the Gulf), Middle East, Indian subcontinent, China and Europe,” Arif Amiri, chief executive of Emaar Retail, told reporters at the launch.